Substra/substra-documentation/src/getting_started/installation/further_resources.md

 - Required packages: [Ubuntu help](https://help.ubuntu.com/community/KVM/Installation#Install_Necessary_Packages)
 - If you need more information about [libvirt & qemu](https://libvirt.org/drvqemu.html)

+### Http errors

+- If you are getting a `403` error only on <http://substra-backend.node-1.com/> and <http://substra-frontend.node-1.com/> with Firefox, please check if `dns over https` is activated (in Firefox Network options).
+If so, please try again desactivating this option, or try with another browser...
+- If you are getting `bad certificate` issues: please try to investigate your setup with `helm list` or `helm list --all`; you can try `helm delete network-org-1-peer-1 --no-hooks` & in k9s `:jobs` and delete the `orgs` & `orderer`; you can also`helm delete --purge RELEASE_NAME` (ex. `network-org-1-peer-1`) and then restart with `skaffold dev`.
+- `Self-signed certificate` issues are related to your network provider/admin

 ### Serve the frontend with Yarn

 Alternatively, instead of using `skaffold`, you might want to start the `substra-frontend` with [Yarn](https://yarnpkg.com/getting-started/install):